inky03/pvz/README.md

 ## todo

 - finish the entire freaking game
-- implement Particles (needs research)
+- implement Particles (IN PROGRESS)
 - improve Reanimations (attaching particles ~~and more reanimations~~ (that sorta works now))
 - bass.dll...?